About Grand Plan

 Tom Rosenthal

-A singer-songwriter who’s released 5 albums, amassing well over 250 million streams.
+Tom is a singer-songwriter who’s released seven albums, amassing over a billion streams to date.
 He’s done so as an independent artist and has commissioned many creative people in fields such as animation, illustration, and filmmaking.
-He has always sought to work with young and developing artists and give them opportunities to express themselves free of restrictions.
-He has seen how too many labels, especially the big ones, use exploitative structures that restrict artists in several ways.
-Recently, he’s sought to do something about this by setting up Tinpot Records, an independent record label designed with the artist at its heart.
-He’s aiming to move beyond just musicians and do a similar thing with Grand Plan.
+He also makes the podcast ‘Strangers on a Bench’, which reached the top ten of Apple’s Podcasts chart.
+In each episode, he interviews strangers on benches around the UK.
+Throughout his career, he has helped developing artists find ways to express themselves free of restrictions.
+Having seen how too many labels, especially the big ones, use exploitative structures to restrict artists, he established Tinpot Records, an independent record label designed with the artist at its heart.
+And he’s seeking to do something similar with Grand Plan.

 Thank You